Prerequisites

 -

-, check withwhich quartus_pgm
+quartus_pgmin yourPATH, check withwhich quartus_pgm -

-set, check withopenocd --version echo $OPENOCD
+openocdin yourPATHandOPENOCDset, check withopenocd --version echo $OPENOCD -

-, check withor1k-elf-gdb --version
+or1k-elf-gdbin yourPATH, check withor1k-elf-gdb --version

 Setup the board